-- · incurring additional indebtedness or issuing disqualified stock or preferred stock; - declaring dividends or other distributions to stockholders: - repurchasing equity interests; - redeeming indebtedness that is subordinated in right of payment to certain debt instruments; - · making investments or acquisitions; - · creating liens; - · selling assets; - guaranteeing indebtedness; - · engaging in certain transactions with affiliates; - entering into agreements that restrict dividends or other payments from subsidiaries; and - consolidating, merging or transferring all or substantially all of our assets.
+- · incurring additional indebtedness or issuing disqualified stock or preferred stock; - · declaring dividends or other distributions to stockholders; - repurchasing equity interests; - redeeming indebtedness that is subordinated in right of payment to certain debt instruments; - · making investments or acquisitions; - · creating liens; - · selling assets; - guaranteeing indebtedness; - · engaging in certain transactions with affiliates; - · entering into agreements that restrict dividends or other payments from subsidiaries; and - · consolidating, merging or transferring all or substantially all of our assets.

 These restrictions may prevent us from taking actions that we believe would be in the best interest of our business.
 Our ability to comply with these restrictive covenants will depend on our future performance, which may be affected by events beyond our control.
-If we violate any of these covenants and are unable to obtain waivers, we would be in default under our Credit Agreement or the Indentures, as applicable, and payment of the indebtedness could be accelerated.
-Acceleration of our indebtedness under our Credit Agreement or the Indentures may permit acceleration of indebtedness under other agreements that contain cross-default or cross-acceleration provisions.
+If we violate any of these covenants or covenants under our Broker-Dealer Revolving Credit Facility and are unable to obtain waivers, we would be in default under our Credit Agreement, the Indentures or the Broker-Dealer Revolving Credit Facility, as applicable.
+As a result, payment of the indebtedness could be accelerated, which may permit acceleration of indebtedness under other agreements that contain cross-default or cross-acceleration provisions.
 If our indebtedness is accelerated, we may not be able to repay that indebtedness or borrow sufficient funds to refinance it.
 Even if we are able to obtain new financing, it may not be on commercially reasonable terms or on terms that are acceptable to us.
 If our indebtedness is in default for any reason, our business could be materially and adversely affected.
 In addition, complying with these covenants may also cause us to take actions that are not favorable to holders of our common stock and may make it more difficult for us to successfully execute our business strategy and compete against companies that are not subject to such restrictions.